scottrcarlson/dirt-simple-comms/README.md

 ----------------------------
 1. End to End Encyption via SSH
 2. UDP/TCP Conversion with Netcat
-3. IHU (I Hear U) for Audio Chat
+3. IHU (I Hear U) for VOIP Chat
 4. utalk for Text Chat
 5. Option to use SLIP to run the stack over serial.
 6. Transport Medium (Internet, Serial, RF)
-7. Text Mode Only
+7. Text Mode Exclusive

 ----------------------------
-More to details to follow..
+More details to follow..
 ----------------------------

 SSH Setup